At TestGorilla, we believe the future of hiring is skills-based. But that’s only the beginning.

 This is probably because this approach acknowledges and values each individual’s unique abilities and potential – rather than merely their formal qualifications.
 This might be especially true for people who have faced barriers to obtaining formal qualifications, such as financial constraints or lack of access to higher education.

-Our own 2023 report, The State of Skills-Based Hiring, supports this.
-We surveyed 1,500 employers and 1,500 employees from the US, Latin America, the UK, Canada, and Australia.
-Our findings show that 86% of employees believe skills-based hiring increases their chances of “securing a dream job.”
+The State of Skills-Based Hiring 2024, supports this.
+We surveyed over 2,000 employers and employees from the US, Latin America, the UK, France, Spain, Germany, Canada, and Australia.
+Our findings show that 90% of employees believe skills-based hiring increases their chances of “securing a dream job.”

 Here’s what else we found:

-• 70% of employers believe skills-based hiring is more effective than resume-screening
+94% of employers believe skills-based hiring is better at predicting job success than resume-screening

 Organizations can implement a skills-based approach to varying degrees.
 Some start by removing requirements for formal qualifications from job descriptions and relying on skills-based hiring.
 Others have implemented a radical overhaul of every internal HR structure and process to move all aspects of their workforce to a skills-based model.